Greek vote fails to derail Europe's ECB-driven share rally

 * Investors take profit on Greek uncertainty

-PARIS/LONDON, Jan 26 Greek stocks fell in volatile trade on Monday after anti-austerity party Syriza swept to victory in Sunday's election, while European equities kept rising on the European Central Bank's bond-buying plan.
+PARIS, Jan 26 Greek stocks fell on Monday after anti-austerity party Syriza swept to victory in the polls, though this damage failed to halt a broader rally in European equities driven by the European Central Bank's bond-buying plan.

-Athens's ATG index was down 1.8 percent at 1043 GMT, led lower by banking stocks such as Piraeus Bank, down 10.4 percent, and Alpha Bank, down 6 percent, with investors taking a cautious stance as Greece's new leftwing leader Alexis Tsipras was set to form a new government.
+Athens's ATG index was down 1.3 percent at 0922 GMT, led lower by banking stocks such as Piraeus Bank, down 9 percent, and Alpha Bank, down 4.3 percent, with investors taking a cautious stance as Greece's new leftwing leader Alexis Tsipras begins steps to build a government.

-Greek shares briefly turned positive in volatile trade before turning lower again, after Tsipras struck a deal with a right-wing party to form a government to confront international lenders and reverse years of painful austerity following a crushing election victory by his Syriza party.

-"Today the news is that there is a government, which gives some reassurance.
-We said volatility will be the theme of the day and definitely it will be up and down," said Vangelis Karanikas, head of research at Euroxx Securities in Athens, who added that a second round of elections would have been the worst case scenario.
+"Investors seem to be willing to take profit on the back of Friday's impressive rally in anticipation of the formation of a new government and its rhetoric versus Greece's international lenders," said Nikos Koskoletos, an analyst at Athens based Eurobank Equities.

-The pan-European FTSEurofirst 300 index was up 0.2 percent at 1,482.82 points at 1048 GMT, close to seven-year highs, with benchmark indexes in Frankfurt and Paris in positive territory.
+The pan-European FTSEurofirst 300 index was up 0.1 percent, close to seven-year highs, with benchmark indexes in Frankfurt and Paris in positive territory.

+"The QE announced last week has gone some way to prop up the markets," said Tom Robertson, senior trader at Accendo Markets, though he warned that investor jitters would continue as long as there was the risk of a potential Greek exit from the euro zone.

-Shares in Southern European markets featured among the biggest underperformers, with Italy's MIB index, Portugal's PSI 20 and Spain's IBEX all flat to 0.3 percent higher.
+Shares in Southern European markets featured among the biggest underperformers, with Italy's MIB index, Portugal's PSI 20 and Spain's IBEX all in negative territory.

+Shares in Italian lender Banco Popolare were down 2.8 percent and Banco de Sabadell down 1.8 percent.

 "Even if 'Grexit' is not in the cards today, we can't exclude the risk of a rise in tensions in the coming months on the austerity front as well as in potential negotiations over Greek debt," said John Plassard, senior equity sales trader at Mirabaud Securities in Geneva.